 Would you like to have access to over 90% of all Web users, but also focus on specific types of users?
 Then the AdWords Display Network is for you.
-It allows you to target users in several ways, which can make your ad campaign highly effective.
+It allows you to target users in impactful, visually appealing ways, which can make your ad campaign highly effective.
 Here is a look at the basics of AdWords Display ad campaigns.

 What Is AdWords Display Network?